Functional Neurologic Disorder (FND) in Children and Young Adults: Symptoms, Causes, and Treatment

 What Causes Functional Neurologic Disorder?

 There is rarely a single cause of FND.
-Instead, the condition usually develops due to a combination of neurological, psychological, and environmental factors.
+Instead, the condition usually develops through a combination of neurological, psychological, physical, relational, and environmental factors.

 Potential contributing factors include: